-We attended a preview party this week for a sneak peek.
+I attended a preview party this week for a sneak peek.

 Like chains in this range, Aloft’s siblings flaunt a one-size-fits-all, cookie-cutter appearance, a money-saving measure for the owners.
 But these are smart cookies, designed by uber-hotel architect David Rockwell.
 Built from the ground up – and up and up (condos are on top), the Harlem sports a big, open, high-ceilinged lobby, zingy colors and snappy toys – pool table, DJ equipment, electrical outlets galore and blatantly cool club chairs.

 Instead of a restaurant, a grab-and-go hawks drinks and snacks.
 Drinks trump food.
 Winking

 LEDs, an Aloft signature, light up a statement bar backed by rainbow light panels (party libations included a iced tea vodkas and mojitos).
 We get it.
 The intent is to create a nightclub vibe.
 Live entertainment, including music by Harlem jazz musicians, is planned for three times a week, general manager Daniel Fevre told me.

 Local tweaks are, in fact, a hallmark of mega-city chains, so what distinguishes Harlem from other Alofts?
 A lobby skylight, that extra-big bar and a flatpanel-screen faux fireplace instead of the real thing (a space issue, apparently).
 Hmmm.
 On a more, well, local note, the lobby will display a wall of for-sale work by Harlem artists.